 After lunch we retreated to the rooftop deck, mingled with the other passengers and stared in awe at our surroundings.
 The rocky islands that have evolved in the last 20 million years vary in size and shape and are covered in dense flora.
 Entrances to caves can be spotted as well as wildlife.
 We were eager to see monkeys, but only saw a great assortment of birds.

 We passed by remnants of floating villages, where generations of families have lived.
-(However, most of the inhabitants have just recently been required to vacate their homes and move onto land.)
+However, most of the inhabitants have been required to vacate their homes and move onto land.
 Small fishing boats, usually painted a teal color were scattered about.
-Rowboats served as floating convenience stores pulling up alongside the junk boats offering water, batteries, beers and cigarettes.
+Rowboats served as floating convenience stores pulling up alongside offering everything from water to batteries, beers and cigarettes.

 The first scheduled activity was kayaking.
 We tendered to an abandoned floating village stocked with kayaks and hopped in for a one-hour paddle through karsts and caves, finding more beauty around every corner.
 The shallow, green-blue water was still and easy to maneuver in, but regrettably was also ripe with litter.